microsoft/WhatTheHack/CONTRIBUTING.md

 - For general improvements: ["Issue/Proposal"](https://github.com/microsoft/WhatTheHack/issues/new?assignees=&labels=proposal&template=proposal.yml&title=%5BProposal%5D%3A+).

 To contribute an update to an existing hack, you should:
-1. Fork the What The Hack repo into your own Github account.
+1. Fork the What The Hack repo into your own GitHub account.
 1. Create a new branch in your fork.
 This is where you will do your work. (**NOTE:** It is a best practice to never work directly on the main/master branch so that it always reflects the state of the upstream main WTH repo.)
 1. When you have completed the update in your fork:
     1. [Fetch the latest updates from the upstream repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) (to merge any changes others have made to WTH while you were working on your update) and ensure there are no conflicts with your updates.